ekzyis/ekzyis/content/the-curious-case-of-digital_signatures/index.md

 Makes sense?
 Still reading?

 If so, you potentially even learned a lot about how _digital certificates_ work on accident.
-They are basically digital signatures that verify the identify of entities via trusted third parties ([Certificate Authorities](https://www.digicert.com/blog/what-is-a-certificate-authority)) and with more metadata associated.
+They are basically digital signatures that verify the identity of entities via trusted third parties ([Certificate Authorities](https://www.digicert.com/blog/what-is-a-certificate-authority)) and with more metadata associated.
 At least that's my simplistic explanation.
 But how the [Public Key Infrastructure](https://www.okta.com/identity-101/public-key-infrastructure/) works is a topic for another day.